mjordan/islandora_workbench/README.md

 If you include the optional `--check` option, workbench will check the following:

 * Whether the `host` you provided will accept the `username` and `password` you provided.
-* Whether your CSV file contains required columns names.
+* Whether your CSV file contains required columns headers.
+* Whether your CSV column headers correspond to existing Drupal field machine names.

-You should always validate your configuration and input prior to creating, updating, or deleting content:
+You should always check your configuration and input prior to creating, updating, or deleting content:

 `./workbench --config config.yml --check`